 Cost share is not required for this application.

 A review committee will be composed of representatives from different U.S. government agencies at the U.S. Embassy Pristina.
 It will take the committee up to two months after the application deadline to complete its review process.
 Applicants may be contacted with questions during this review process.

-The Democracy Commission will assess the following when evaluating grant proposals:
+The Democracy Commission will evaluate proposals according to the following criteria:

 Applicants must complete the standard application form in English and sent it in Word or PDF format.
 The forms are available for download on the website.
 No applications will be accepeted in WinZIP or WinRAR.

 Applicants must include the following in the proposal submission.
 All submissions must be in English.

 - Instructions (read instructions to fill out the application form)